Now that the sun was gone the wind at our bow started to die down. Only the land’s latent heat continued to drive it on.

 And that was that.

 We had drifted apart, but were still within the halo of their deck light.
 It was like an island that light, pushing out the night.
 Mamede brought in the mainsheet and we slowly pulled away.
-It was a quiet departure — our mood had changed from the brief encounter.
+It was a quiet departure — the mood on deck had changed from our brief encounter.

 Mamede seemed more bothered than the rest and I wondered what he was thinking.
 Did he see himself in those tired young men, know what the future had in store for them, know it was probably more of the same, year after year after year?
-Or was he just concerned for some boys that could have been his own?
+Or was he just concerned for some boys who could have been his own?
 I knew he had two sons about that age.
 Did they also fish, and if so, why weren’t they fishing with their father?

 Maybe it was just me feeling uneasy.
 I couldn’t help but think about what I was doing at their age: sitting in a class waiting for a bell to ring, riding my bike in the sunshine, playing games with my friends — doing boy things — not hauling a handline in the middle of the night, miles offshore on a leaky jangada.

-For another half hour I kept looking back, watching as their light got smaller and smaller, blinking on and off like a firefly in the distance.
-And finally the light blinked out.
+For another half hour I kept looking back, watching as their light got smaller and smaller, blinking on and off like a firefly in the distance, until it finally blinked out.
 Did they really exist at all or were they just ghosts — phantoms of another sort?